The global speaker bureau

 "Erik Brynjolfsson provides an important roadmap for future technology innovation"

 Erik Brynjolfsson earned his A.B., Magna cum laude, and S.M. in Applied Mathematics and Decision Sciences at Harvard University.
 He received a Ph.D. in Managerial Economics from the MIT Sloan School of Management and has served on the faculties of MIT, Harvard and Stanford Business School.
 At MIT, he teaches a class on The Economics of Information: Strategy, Structure and Pricing and hosts a related blog Economics of Information.
-He currently serves as a director or advisor for several firms and non-profit organizations.
+He has made important contributions to the world of IT Productivity research and his research has been recognised with nine "best paper" awards by fellow academics and five U.S. patents.
+He currently serves as a director or advisor for several firms and non-profit organisations.

 What he offers you

 Prof. Brynjolfsson's research and teaching focuses on how businesses can effectively use information technology (IT) in general and the Internet in particular.
-His recent research examines intangible assets, information worker productivity, the Long Tail in digital goods, and business process replication.
 He lectures and consults worldwide on Internet strategy, pricing models and intangible assets to audiences interested in the business and economics of information technology.

 How he presents